Where is Sally?

 Like almost every economic immigrant who had left their country to a foreign country, they only had one thing in mind; to come here to the United Kingdom, work, save some money and return home to fulfill their dreams.

 But they would soon come to the realization that it would have been much better for them to remain in their countries, go through all the pains they had to suffer, and with their unshaken faith in God and a little amount of patience they would begin to fulfill their dreams.

 Sally was the first person to migrate to the United Kingdom from her native country, Ghana.
 Every day she sits on her bed in her one-room apartment, she would remember exactly what prompted her in the first place to make that journey to this place.

 She was working in one of the companies in her country and returned home that day with the same hopelessness that had taken her to work that morning.

 For six months she had not been paid her salary and she had gone to work that fateful day in the hope that she would return home with smiles since the accountant of the company had promised her the day previous that all the workers would be paid.
 But it had been another dashed promise.

 How long am I going to continue like this?
 She had asked herself.
 The rent had piled up, and with an intolerant landlord who was not ready to forget his own problems to be sympathetic to hers, she knew she had to look good since God had created her beautiful and there were other daily needs to be met.
 But where was the money to meet them?
-She would often ask herself whenever she stood in front of the mirror to bless God for thinking it proper to adorn her with a marketable physique.

 That day, she had reluctantly gone on her knees, clutched onto the bible on the bed to perform what had become a ritual for her.
 The words had refused to come out.
 She had knelt down for almost an hour with great strain to request from God to put an end to her miseries.
 The only few words she had succeeded in letting out were; ‘God, are you still up there?’